hszilvi/bootstrap-portfolio2/README.md

 [Sources](#Sources)

 # Overview
-This is the solution of the 3rd week challange, bootstrap-portfolio.
-In this challange I had to make at least 10 commits to github, recreate the portfolio website from scratch using Bootstrap.
+This is the second solution of the 3rd week challange, bootstrap-portfolio.
+I recreated the challange to practice card layout with bootstrap.

 ## Screenshots